EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 ---
-title: "Devin From Cognition Labs The AI That Wants To Replace Programmers"
+title: "Devin AI Will this AI Replace Programmers?"
 date: "2024-03-13"
 coverImage: "images/devin-cognitive-artificial-intelligence-and-programmers.jpg"
 description: "Devin, the Artificial Intelligence model that promises to be better than a Software engineer and forever change the world of Software, created by Cognition Labs"